 - Temporary, if the applicant is unable to use the fixed route bus service for a limited period of time.

 - Conditional, if the applicant can use the fixed-route bus service sometimes, but may require paratransit service in special circumstances when the interaction of the individual’s disability and the environment, or a special circumstance creates a barrier for safe, independent use of the fixed-route bus service for a particular trip

 General Purpose trips are offered to customers who take trips for purposes such as medical appointments, shopping, or recreation.
 Reservations can be scheduled between the hours of 8:00 a.m. and 5:00 p.m., seven days a week by calling (661) 869-6363.

 Trips must be limited to the GET District boundaries in metropolitan Bakersfield, in areas that are 3/4 of a mile on either side of the current Golden Empire Transit fixed-route bus service.

-Not all wheelchairs and mobility aids will fit on a bus or train.
+Not all wheelchairs and mobility aids will fit on a bus.
 While the accessibility standards for buses are designed to accommodate the majority of power and manual wheelchairs and mobility aids, there will be some that are too large or heavy to fit.

-GET-A-Lift will carry a wheelchair and occupant if the lift and the vehicle can physically accommodate them, can be boarded and de-boarded safely, and do not block the aisles, unless doing so is inconsistent with legitimate safety requirements.
+GAL will carry a wheelchair and occupant if the lift and the vehicle can physically accommodate them, can be boarded and de-boarded safely.

 GAL operates seven days a week.
 Monday through Friday trips can be made as early as 5:30 a.m. or as late as 11:28 p.m.
 Saturday and Sunday trips can be made as early as 6:30 a.m. or as late as 7:40 p.m. and holidays as early as 6:42 a.m. or as late as 7:26 p.m.